SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Our Proposed Method: SDBA

 \section{Our Proposed Method: SDBA}

-In this paper, we propose a novel attack method called {\bf{SDBA}}, a {\emph{{\bf\emph{{S}}}tealthy and long-lasting {\bf\emph{{D}}}urable {\bf\emph{{B}}}ackdoor {\bf\emph{{A}}}ttack}} designed to evade various defense methods in FL systems.
-Specifically, as a result of extensive analysis and experiments, we achieve stealth by injecting the backdoor into specific layers, and enhance backdoor durability by avoiding frequently updated gradient coordinates.\\ More precisely, inspired by \cite{critical_layer}, we discover that there are vulnerable layers in which injecting a backdoor into only a specific layer can have the same effect as injecting a backdoor into the entire model.
-However, just do the attack for vulnerable layers are not enough.
-Therefore, we build layer-wise gradient masking within these target layers through top-$k\%$ gradient masking.
-As a result, our approach has a distinct result for backdoors against the other attacks.
-Therefore, we need to simplify the reconstruction of Eq. \ref{eq4}.
+In this paper, we propose a novel attack method called {\bf{SDBA}}, a {\emph{{\bf\emph{{S}}}tealthy and long-lasting {\bf\emph{{D}}}urable {\bf\emph{{B}}}ackdoor {\bf\emph{{A}}}ttack}} designed to evade various defense mechanisms in FL systems.
+Specifically, based on extensive analysis and experiments, we achieve stealth by injecting the backdoor into specific layers and improve durability by avoiding frequently updated gradient coordinates.\\ More precisely, inspired by \cite{critical_layer}, we observe that injecting a backdoor into certain vulnerable layers can achieve the same effect as injecting it across the entire model.
+However, targeting only these vulnerable layers is insufficient.
+Thus, we apply layer-wise gradient masking within the selected layers using top-$k$\% gradient masking.
+As a result, our method demonstrates superior performance compared to other backdoor attack methods.
 In our attack, the attacker $m$ constructs the equation as follows:

-where $\tilde{g}_m = \frac{1}{n_m} \sum_{i \in \mathcal{P}_m} \ell(x'_i, y'_i; L_t^{(l)}).$ Here, $L_t^{(l)}$ represents layer-wise backdoor poisoned model at iteration $t$.
-Note that this update is performed on $\nabla L_{m}^{t+1}$ as described in Eq. \ref{eq6}, using top-$k$\% gradient masking.\\ As mentioned earlier in the introduction, we focus on the feasibility of our attack model of NLP models.
-Compared to the SOTA durable backdoor attack \cite{neurotoxin}, SDBA demonstrates higher backdoor accuracy, as well as stealthy and durable attack capabilities.
-In particular, our results show that SDBA achieves higher comparative performance on GPT-2 \cite{gpt2} than on LSTM \cite{lstm}.
-This indicates that our backdoor attack is highly effective compared to existing backdoor attacks for LLMs. \\ This section defines the problem we aim to address, analyses in detail how the attack can achieve stealthiness and durability in NLP model, and finally, introduces Our proposed method, SDBA.
+where $\tilde{g}_m = \frac{1}{n_m} \sum_{i \in \mathcal{P}_m} \ell(x'_i, y'_i; L_{m}^{t, (l)})$.\\ Here, $L_{m}^{t,(l)}$ represents the layer-wise backdoor-poisoned model at round $t$.
+Note that this update is performed on $\nabla L_{m}^{t+1}$ as described in Eq.~\ref{eq5}, using top-$k$\% gradient masking.\\ As mentioned earlier in the introduction, we focus on evaluating the feasibility of our backdoor attack on NLP models.
+Compared to the SOTA durable backdoor attack \cite{neurotoxin}, SDBA achieves higher backdoor accuracy and demonstrates superior stealth and durability.\\ This section defines the problem we aim to address, analyzes in detail how the attack can achieve stealthiness and durability in NLP models, and finally introduces our proposed method, SDBA.